tfabris/BlueGigaEmpeg/README.txt

 on the back of the empeg.
 Unplug this connector, and using a tiny flat tool such as the tip of a jeweler's screwdriver, lift up the small white tabs and gently disengage and pull out the rightmost three pins nearest the Ethernet connector to free up those wires.
-On my unit, these wires were colored, going left to right, yellow+green, red, and brown, though your unit may differ.
-The brown wire is the one on the end closest to the Ethernet connector, the red wire is the second from the end closest to the Ethernet connector, and the yellow+green wire is the third closest to the Ethernet connector.
+These wires are colored, going from left to right, yellow+green, red, and brown.
+The brown wire is the one on the right end closest to the Ethernet connector, the red wire is the second from the end, and the yellow+green wire is the third from the end.

-You should now have three loose wires inside the empeg, coming out of the docking connector assembly, with small pin connectors on the ends of them.
+With the three wires disconnected from the white connector, plug the white connector back into place with the remainder of its wires still connected.

-Carefully solder and shrink-tube your three jumper wires directly to these pin connectors.
+You should now have three wires inside the empeg, each with one end still connected to the docking connector assembly, and their other ends loose with small pin connectors on the ends of them.
+Carefully solder and shrink-tube your three jumper wires directly to these pin connectors in the exact order described below.
 After you have done this, your empeg's IIS pads will, when docked, now be carried out the back of the empeg, via the docking sled, into the tuner module molex connector.
 Solder your jumper wires to the empeg interior wires in this order:

  IIS Pad 1 (IISC)  jumpered to Yellow+Green wire, originally third from end.
  IIS Pad 2 (IISW)  jumpered to Brown wire, originally the end wire.
  IIS Pad 4 (IISD1) jumpered to Red wire, originally second from end.

 Make sure that your jumper wires are carefully tucked down around the left side of the empeg and out of the way of the disk drive tray assembly when you